 Bachelor of Arts in Creative Writing

 Carnegie Mellon's Creative Writing program is one of the oldest undergraduate programs in the country, and one of the few offering a Bachelor of Arts in Creative Writing degree.
-In 2007, we celebrated the 40th anniversary of the program by inviting distinguished alumni to return to campus to read their work and meet with current students.
 Creative writing students develop their talents in writing fiction, poetry, screenwriting, playwriting, and nonfiction.

 While studying with faculty members who are practicing poets and prose writers, Creative Writing majors explore the resources of their imaginations, sharpen their critical and verbal skills, and develop a professional attitude about their writing.
 Students also have the opportunity to work with other nationally known writers through the department's Visiting Writers series and part-time faculty appointments.